 How to reheat

 Reheat shrimp moo shu in a hot skillet for best results, just until heated through so as to not overcook the shrimp.
 You can microwave the shrimp, but it’s not recommended.
+Shrimp turns rubbery when it’s overcooked, so just gently heat until it’s warmed through.

 Can you freeze moo shu shrimp?

-How to Serve Moo Shu Shrimp
+How to Eat Moo Shu Shrimp

-I also like to serve it over rice like a classic stir fry.
+I also like to serve the moo shu shrimp dish over rice or cauliflower fried rice like a classic stir fry.
 You can serve both options or choose your favorite.

 More Easy Stir Fry Recipes

-If you like this moo shu shrimp recipe, you might also like some of these other easy stir fry recipes:
+If you like this moo shu shrimp recipe, you might also like some of these other easy stir-fry recipes:

 - Ground Pork Stir Fry

-- Thai Beef Noodle Stir Fry
+- Chicken Teriyaki Stir Fry

 - Healthy Orange Chicken